Nomercyme/energy_hackathon/README.md

 # Project Setup

+## Disclaimer
+This code is a proof of concept for the dual-model approach to DFR price forecasting, created under a tight deadline.
+Due to time constraints, only one configuration was tested, and definitely not everything was coded according to "best practices".

 ## Prerequisites

 Make sure you have `uv` installed.
 If not, you can install it using the following command in the terminal: